Three Seasons: Critical reception

 The film was met with critical acclaim.
-The film has a score of 78% with a certified "Fresh" rating on Rotten Tomatoes based on 32 reviews.
+The film has a score of 78% on Rotten Tomatoes based on 32 reviews.

-Roger Ebert of the Chicago Sun-Times awarded the film 3 out of 4 stars and wrote "We require Asia to be ancient, traditional and mysterious.
+Roger Ebert of the Chicago Sun-Times awarded the film three out of four and wrote "We require Asia to be ancient, traditional and mysterious.
 It fills a need.
 We don't want to know that Hong Kong is a trade capital and Japan is an economic giant.
 We're looking for Shangri-La, for the sentimental fantasies of generations of Western writers who fell for the romantic idea of the East -- and centuries of Eastern writers who did, too.
 "Three Seasons" is so languorously beautiful, because it has the sentiment of a Chaplin film, because exotic customs and settings are so seductive, we change the rules.
 What is wrong in Chicago becomes colorful, even enchanting, in the former Saigon.
 Taken as a fable, it's enchanting.
 Art often offers us such bargains; it is better to attend "La Boheme" than to freeze in a garret."